airr-community/airr-standards/docs/datarep/overview.rst

 + Data Processing

-+ Processed Sequences with Annotations
++ Processed AIRR Sequences with Annotations

 However beyond these sets, MiAIRR does not define any structure, data model or relationship between the data elements.
 This provides